henrythemes/jekyll-bootstrap-theme/introngs1502/labs/resequencing-analysis.md

 Once you have the filtered calls, open your filtered VCF with less and page through it.
 It has all the variant lines, still, but one of the fields that was blank before is now filled in, indicating that the variant on that line either passed filtering or was filtered out, with a list of the filters it failed.
 Note also that the filters that were run are described in the header section.

-## step 7.
+## Step 7.
 Looking at Your Data with IGV

 Next, we want to know how to look at these data.
 For that, we will use IGV (Integrative Genomics Viewer).
 We will launch IGV from our desktops because it runs faster that way.
 Go to your browser window and Google search for IGV.
 Find the downloads page.
 You will be prompted for an email address.
 If you have not already downloaded IGV from that email address, it will prompt you to fill in some information and agree to a license.
 When you go back to your own lab, you can just type in your email and download the software again without agreeing to the license.